These are 5+ very doable, simple swaps to create a zero-waste bathroom. You’ll love how easy it is to green your personal routine!

 We can all agree that plastics are bad news for our health and the environment.

 In my view, zero-waste is more of a mindset than being perfect.
-I also like to take small steps to green not just my bathroom but all of the rooms of our home.
+I also like to take small steps to green not just in my bathroom but in all of the rooms of our home.